jeffreyhwatson/online_outcomes/README.md

 - Encourage students to maintain a modest course load.

-- Encourage students to maintain a medium or higher online activity level and initiate an automated reminder system that triggers when a student fall below a predetermined level.
+- Encourage students to maintain a medium or higher online activity level and initiate an automated reminder system that triggers when students fall below a predetermined activity level.

 ***
 ## Next Steps
-Next steps for the project include:
+Next steps for the project:

 - Develop a multiclass model with oversampling to better address to class imbalances and improve performance.